 Part One – Discoveries:

 Tossed up for all to see are the grand assumptions and harmful practices in our world that appear to be malfunctions.
 We say, “Do something about ending this tyranny or meeting that unmet need.”
 Democracy is supposed to be one of the best ways to solve a stubborn problem, especially when concerns and events threaten many people’s well-being.
-The argument to “do something” also includes authoritarian structures such as raising an army, running a business, the oppression of a people, or ending a pandemic.
+But, unfortunately, the argument to “do something” also includes authoritarian structures such as raising an army, running a business, the oppression of a people, or ending a pandemic.

 At the center of both methods circles the question of efficacy.
 Is delay due to squabbling and bounded rationality, or is it due to the utter fear of error and power?
 The discoveries can be positive or negative in our efforts to define problems.
 Most of our findings concern the value of predicting and mitigating an adverse event’s most probable cause, time, and place.
 Individual circumstances cannot be assigned effectively in this way and lead to the acceptance of the unknowable as something more easily attached to an actuarial table of risk in anticipation of a long list of malfunctions assigned to social practices few natural events.
 The losses are, therefore, attributed value and paid to victims post-trauma.